apache/couchdb/src/docs/src/csrt/index.rst

     and advanced query aggregations become available.
-In our heavy example cyclic workload above, the benchmark was a rampup view query run on a Q=64 database with `?group=false&include_docs=true` and no limit, specifically to do a full index database scane loading every single doc in the process, and then we spawn another HTTP worker performing those view requests every second, progressively overloading the system as you can see in the Erlang process count metrics.
+In our heavy example cyclic workload above, the benchmark was a rampup view query run on a Q=64 database with `?group=false&include_docs=true` and no limit, specifically to do a full index database scan loading every single doc in the process, and then we spawn another HTTP worker performing those view requests every second, progressively overloading the system as you can see in the Erlang process count metrics.
 In the above workload case, it was fairly uniform in that the workload wasn't